Overcoming the Stigma Around Orthotic Shoes and Personal Style

 Who Is Most Affected by This Stigma?

 - Teenagers and young adults: peer acceptance and personal style are deeply important during these years.
-Being told you need to wear specific shoes can feel like a major blow to identity and independence.
+Being told you need to wear specific shoes can feel like a blow to identity and independence.

 - People with visible conditions: if your condition affects the shape of your foot or requires a visibly different shoe (such as an AFO boot), the self-consciousness can be more intense.